InduPrakash/EnergyMeter/README.md

 * The I2C interface at pi end is done in Node, the data is read every 10 seconds and filed to the emomcms instance.
 * The settings for this end are in config.json (copy/rename  config.json.template).
 * The power data is filed into the inputs *power1* and *power2* under the input_node.
 * Register the node script to run on startup.
-There are many ways to accomplish this but this how I did it.
-   * Edit *energymeter* and update dir to point at the folder where energymeter.js is present.
-    ```
-    dir="/home/U_S_E_R/EnergyMeter/pi"
-    ```
-    * Make the file executable
-    ```
-    chmod +x energymeter
-    ```
-    * Copy it into /etc/init.d and change its owner to root
-    ```
-    sudo cp energymeter /etc/init.d
-    sudo chown root.root /etc/init.d/energymeter
-    ```
-    * Now you should be able to start the service which would start filing data.
-    ```
-    sudo /etc/init.d/energymeter start
-    ```
-    The log and error files are in /var/log folder.
+I am using [PM2](http://pm2.keymetrics.io/) to launch it.

 ### Settings

 ```